 The Pavilions in the Grove at Cedar Lake Club are for the use of its membership and their guest.
 On a daily basis, it is used on a first come first serve basis, with exception of dates reserved for large parties.
 The rules for the Pavilions and picnic area are as follows:

-- Any member hosting a picnic with a group of people consisting of more than 11 persons must register with the club Manager.
+- Any member hosting a picnic with a group of people consisting of more than 11 persons must register with the general manager.

 - Sign up for desired dates shall be made at least one week in advance of the event.
-(The event calendar for both pavilions and the gazebo is kept in the Club Manager’s office.
-Please see the Club Manager to book your requested Pavilion needs.)
+(The event calendar for both pavilions and the gazebo is kept in the General Manager’s office.
+Please see the Manager to book your requested Pavilion needs.)

 - The maximum size of any group shall be 50 people.
 This will insure enough picnic tables for all members wish to use the picnic grove area.